JuanSeguraA/customer-churn-prediction/README.md

-"Customer Churn Prediction
-Predicting customer churn with ML using the Telco dataset"
+Customer Churn Prediction. <br> Predicting customer churn with ML using the Telco dataset.